Born: 1921, Thetford, Suffolk.

 21st/22nd January 1944.

 Aircraft: Lancaster I, Serial number: R5895, Code: EM-B. The aircraft took off at 20.11hrs from its base at Spilsby, Lincolnshire, visibility was excellent.
 The target for the 648 aircraft that night was Magdeburg, Saxony-Anhalt, on the Elbe River.
 As a division 22 Lancaster’s & 12 Mosquitoes bombed Berlin.
 But the German controllers were not fooled and sent their night fighters to intercept the bombers.
-The bodies of Jack Read and his crew were recovered from the wreckage and interred in a communal grave at Dannigkow Cemetery, Sachsen-Anhalt.
-The Missing Research & Enquiry Unit exhumed and identified all the crew members.
-They were later interred at Berlin War Cemetery.
+The bodies of Jack Read and his crew were recovered from the wreckage and decently buried in coffins in a communal grave at Dannigkow Cemetery, Sachsen-Anhalt.
+There was no burial service, and no crosses were erected.

 Leslie Francis Abel; Sergeant/Flight Engineer; age 21; R.A.F.V.R.